hoyin604/morpheme-ui/readme.md

 morpheme-ui
 ===========

-- a ui-plug-in/widget builder
-- it will not replace all the things. it only try unified something which have been done by jquery plug-in or bootstrap
+- front-end css/js only ui plug-in/widget library
-- to atomizise everything in complex ui so that more flexibility and can be easiler mix and match
+- to atomizise complex ui, so that it can be easiler mix and match

 now problem:
-- lots of plugins in a same project
+- lots of plugins and some a very similar in a same project (e.g. use both slick and carousel)
 - hard to choose plugin when they have limitation and wrong customization
 - not well integrated, some need may implement of different plugin with different way
 - lots of efford to customized plugin with css